 - Asshole Victim: The Star Fox team were disturbed by what the aparoids did to him, but they didn't lose any sleep over killing him.

 - Big Bad: Of Star Fox Guard, as the boss of the AstroMine corporation that's been antagonizing Corneria Precious Metals.

 - Body Horror: This is generally expected to happen with anything infected by the aparoids, but Pigma is by far the most advanced case of infection.

-- Corrupt Corporate Executive: In Star Fox Guard, he's the head of the AstroMine Corporation, a rival company to Corneria Precious Metals that's been sending various robots to sabotage CPM's mining bases.
+- Corrupt Corporate Executive: In Star Fox Guard, he's revealed to be the head of the AstroMine Corporation, a rival company to Corneria Precious Metals that's been sending various robots to sabotage CPM's mining bases.
 Pigma mentions that he's using the metals he harvests and steals from Grippy Toad as material for Andross's army.
 He's also not above sending Venomian army forces to directly attack CPM's corporate office while they're trying to protect their offworld mining stockpile.

 - Evil Is Not a Toy: In Assault, he takes control of the aparoids on Fichina.
 Soon after, they take control of him.

 - Evil Sounds Deep: His Japanese vocals give him a very deep voice.
 His American dubbing largely gives a much higher pitched voice.

 - Face Framed in Shadow: Combined with Glowing Eyes of Doom, Pigma's eyes are always covered in shadow, giving his face an Obviously Evil look to it.